 LaTerra Davis, a Nashville native, has worked and served in the childcare industry for seven years.
 She has a passion for children and loves to teach children new games.
 She has been an East Nashville nanny, were she has cared for children six weeks to 13 years old.
 In 2013 she was a YMCA afterschool counselor at Smyrna Elementary.
 At Smynra Elementary, LaTerra worked with children in kindergarten through fourth grade.
 In 2014 she began working at the Margret Maddox YMCA were she alternated between Yplay, the teen center, and the preschool.

 LaTerra began working at the Episcopal School of Nashville in October 2012.
 She started off as the director the afterschool program, where she made sure the children had fun in a safe environment.
 The following school year she became the Pre-K Assistant, working alongside Katie Donald.
 LaTerra is currently Director of Front Office, Admissions Coordinator, and Director of Aftercare.

-Michelle Andrade is the founding Communications Coordinator.
+Michelle Andrade founded the Communications Department at Episcopal School of Nashville in 2018.
 Michelle was born and raised in Nashville and is a graduate of Harpeth Hall and Belmont University.
 She holds a BBA with a focus in Marketing.
 She brings a love of this city with experience helping to create community-driven for-profits and volunteering and coordinating with nonprofits.
 She offers vision, promotion, and creativity.

 Community and communication are two of her greatest passions.
-She works with Nonviolent Communications Nashville and has community involvements that offer her insight to the mission of the school.
-She lives in East Nashville with her husband, two daughters, and their dog.
+She works with Nonviolent Communications Nashville and has community involvements that offer her insight into the mission of the school.
+She lives in East Nashville with her husband, two daughters, and two dogs.
 She loves yoga, cooking, hiking, and just about anything active.